 Nirimba Education Precinct WG – this group held an e-waste recycling program collecting 20 tonnes of waste, installed solar panels which saved $30,000 on their food outlet, schools on site have been participating in a number of initiatives include food waste and printing program.

-Education WG – this groups major project was Click, Connect, Collaborate (seed funded project) whereby 7 schools in the Hawkesbury area are participating in the program, with support from the principals
+Education WG – this group’s major project was Click, Connect, Collaborate (seed funded project) whereby 7 schools in the Hawkesbury area are participating in the program, with support from the principals

 International Youth Engagement WG – YES was held in October, attracting over 6,000 students both on site and virtually.
 The summit has become the meeting place for more projects, linking with international RCEs.
 Engagement with Agriculture Toolkit (seed funded project) was held in October with 30 school teachers as part of TPD showcasing the potential for virtual collaborations and excursions - http://youtu.be/SxYATbjeYPk